Glossary of Research Administration Terms for UC Berkeley

 Matching Funds Funds raised from other sources to increase the level of support provided by the granting agency.
 Federal funds may not be used for matching on another federal project.
 Unlike cost sharing, neither personnel effort against the project nor reduction in indirect costs can be used for the matching component.

 Matching Grant A grant that requires a specified portion of the cost of a supported item of equipment or project be obtained from other sources.
 The required match may be more or less than the amount of the grant.
 Some matching grants require that the additional funds be obtained from sources outside the recipient organization.
 Many matching grants are paid in installments, the payments coinciding with the attainment of pre-specified levels of additional funding.
 Also see Challenge Grant.

 Material Transfer Agreement (MTA) An MTA is a contract that governs the transfer of tangible research materials (usually biological) between two organizations.

 Memorandum of Understanding (MOU) A contractual arrangement between the campus and another party that stipulates the terms and conditions under which specific work is performed.

 Misconduct in Research Research misconduct means fabrication, falsification, or plagiarism, in proposing, performing, or reviewing research, or in reporting research results.
 See Vice Chancellor for Research Research Misconduct.
 (UCB)

 MOA Memorandum of Agreement.
-See: MOU
+See Memorandum of Understanding (MOU).

 Modification An award document that modifies any aspect of an existing award other than those named above.
 Example: Carryover approvals, adding or deleting special terms and conditions, changes in funding levels, administrative changes initiated by the agency, extensions that include changes in terms, change of principal investigator, etc.